Seahawks win 38-30 to spoil Cardinals shot at NFC West title

 GLENDALE, Ariz.
-(AP)Seattle’s locker room was deafeningly loud in the aftermath of Sunday’s impressive win, with the bass from some speakers rattling the concrete walls in the midst of constant cheers and laughter.

-The Seahawks aren’t going to the playoffs.
-They definitely still have their pride.

-Russell Wilson threw three touchdown passes, Rashaad Penny ran for 190 yards and a touchdown, and the Seahawks spoiled a shot at the NFC West title for the Arizona Cardinals by beating them 38-30 on Sunday.
+(AP) — Russell Wilson threw three touchdown passes, Rashaad Penny ran for 190 yards and a touchdown, and the Seattle Seahawks spoiled a shot at the NFC West title for the Arizona Cardinals by beating them 38-30 on Sunday.

-”I don’t think they’re going to schedule a parade in Seattle,” Seahawks coach Pete Carroll said, grinning. ”But right now, we don’t really care about that.
-It was about putting it together, playing like we’re capable, so that we can see the future.

 In the end, the scoreboard’s results were moot.
 The Cardinals couldn’t take care of business against the Seahawks and will settle for the No. 5 seed after starting the season with a 7-0 record.